Venom (band): Legacy and influence

-While many fans and musicians see Venom as an important band, their music has nonetheless been the subject of debate.
-The biggest criticism is Satanism, which is the main driving force behind the band's music and album covers.
-Cronos explained in 2008 that the reasoning behind it is for entertainment purposes.

 Critic Eduardo Rivadavia of AllMusic writes that even though Welcome to Hell influenced "literally thousands" of bands, Venom were "critically reviled".
 Critic James Christopher Monger, however, declares that the members of Venom "grew as musicians" as their careers progressed.
 Ethnographer Keith Kahn-Harris argues that Venom's limited technical skill, particularly early in their career, was a profound, though inadvertent factor in the band's influence: being unable to mimic more technically proficient metal of their predecessors or peers, Venom instead opted to focus on sheer speed, creating music that was inspired by earlier metal, yet simultaneously innovative.